samwega/Destiny-Matrix-Calculator-and-Tools/README.md

 Simple html + css + javascript one file webapp for calculating certain Destiny Matrix chart patterns over arbitrary periods.
+That means you can _simply_ download the html file and run it in your browser.

 It iterates through every date between two input dates, covering even thousands of years at a time, and matching the Core number (the central number in a DM chart), or the Life Purpose number (a.k.a.
 Destiny), or even both at the same time, displaying a percentage representation of the frequency of those numbers as well as their overlap.
 Certain numbers are very rare, others a lot more common, and the same goes for combinations, which is what I wanted to study.